jakobhaervig/slides/docs/openfoam/setup-vscode-for-openfoam.md

 title: "OpenFOAM - Install and adjust Visual Studio Code for OpenFOAM usage"
 ---

-# Introduction
+# OpenFOAM

-**Goal:** Install Visual Studio Code and adjust settings for easier OpenFOAM workflow.
+##### Install and adjust Visual Studio Code for OpenFOAM usage

 ---

 ### Step 1: Install Visual Studio Code

+We will be using Visual Studio Code (VS Code), which is a lightweight, extendable text editor.
+By adding extensions it integrates nicely with OpenFOAM.

-First, download and install the text editor [Visual Studio Code](https://code.visualstudio.com).
+**Download and install the text editor [Visual Studio Code](https://code.visualstudio.com)**

 ---